CGI Campus News FY-11

-We need to tighten this up.
+- We need to tighten this up.
 Be proactive when you know a test has been mailed your way.
 There are too many instances of tests sitting in mailroom boxes unaccounted for.
 Review the test administration procedures.
-A lot of work by the Subject Matter Specialist goes into these tests.
+A lot of work by the Rating Knowledge Manager goes into these tests.
 The strength of the Coast Guard's workforce relies upon a valid testing process.
 Test compromises are very disruptive and expensive.
 We must do better with guarding their security and thus the integrity of the system.

 Performance Technology Programs

 - Performance Technology has become one of the highest demand advanced education opportunities in the Coast Guard, with 45 applicants for only 9 funded education opportunities in 2010.
 However, San Diego State University offers their five core classes online.